thtran97/Local-Search-for-SAT/README.md

 - In case of *WalkSAT/Tabu*, if all the variables in the chosen UNSAT clause are tabu => choose another UNSAT clause instead

-- If all variables in all UNSAT clauses are tabu =>  tabu list is temporarily ignored
+- If all variables in all UNSAT clauses are tabus =>  tabu list is temporarily ignored

 In general, tabu list should be implemented as a FIFO circular list => tabu tenure *t* is fixed (i.e. the length of tabu list) during the search.
 However, tabu tenure can also be dynamically changed during search in a more complex variant (Reactive Tabu Search, we will see it later).